chris-short/devopsish.com/content/post/141/index.md

 [The Dark Side of DevOps](https://youtu.be/gi-i5NvxVLM) (YouTube) — "People think that DevOps, Cloud Native, Agile, GROWS, etc. are all rainbows and roses.
 You start small, work your way up or you decide as an organizational unit to change.
 These are two patterns associated with a Jedi-type maturation process of DevOps.
 Like in Star Wars, DevOps has a dark side.
 This talk by Chris Short of Red Hat provides examples of successful and failed DevOps transformations, as well as some lessons learned along the way."

 [Why our team canceled our move to microservices](https://medium.com/@steven.lemon182/why-our-team-cancelled-our-move-to-microservices-8fd87898d952) — It should not be a surprise to readers of this newsletter that microservices aren't for everyone.
-When you have external dependencies that you can't decouple easily, that monolith looks really nice.
+When you have external dependencies that you can't decouple easily; that monolith looks really nice.

 [AWS forbids partners even mentioning multi-cloud!](https://www.crn.com.au/news/aws-forbids-partners-even-mentioning-multi-cloud-529598) — AWS asks its partners to say, "What other clouds are you even talking about?
 In the air?"
 AWS has told partners they shouldn't use "terms like 'multi-cloud,' 'cross cloud,' 'any cloud,' 'every cloud,' 'or any other language that implies designing or supporting more than one cloud provider.'"
 Let me know how that works out.

 [Is it important to learn ITIL for a DevOps role?](https://www.reddit.com/r/devops/comments/cowe8e/is_it_important_to_learn_itil_for_a_devops_role/) (/r/devops) — I think this is a very valid question.
 I learned ITIL before DevOps was a thing.
 Knowing what ITIL is, its intent, and its proper use as a guidebook and not edicts has been incredibly beneficial to me and my career.
-Should you know what ITIL is and how it works, yes, if you intend to work in environments or industries that have used or are trying to move away from ITIL.
+Should you know what ITIL is and how it works?
+Yes!
+If you intend to work in environments or industries that have used or are trying to move away from ITIL it helps to know what you're up against.

 [Microsoft Screws Customers and its Own Advocates Alike](https://www.lastweekinaws.com/blog/microsoft-screws-customers-and-its-own-advocates-alike/) — "Surprise!
 After Oct.
 1, licenses you purchase for your Windows workloads become significantly more expensive to run in any cloud provider that isn’t Microsoft Azure.
 All of your budget planning, all of your resource forecasts?
 Throw them into the garbage and start over."
 Or maybe this is a way to get people off Windows? 🤔🤔🤔